 Restoring a building of this size requires a serious commitment.
-For America to have a rich architectural and cultural history in the future we really have to make an effort now.
+For America to have a rich architectural and cultural history in the future, we really have to make an effort now.

 We are determined to succeed.
 Our building has inspired many.
 We know it could inspire many more.
 We need your help to get it done.

 All donations are tax deductible.
-Donate securely online now via PayPal.
+Donate securely online via PayPal.

 Get in touch with us.
+Book a tour.